cockroachdb/docs/v21.2/make-queries-fast.md

 If you are following the instructions in [the SQL performance section](#sql-statement-performance-rules) and still not getting the performance you want, you may need to look at your schema design and data access patterns to make sure that you are not:

 - Introducing transaction contention.
 For methods for diagnosing and mitigating transaction contention, see [Transaction contention](performance-best-practices-overview.html#transaction-contention).
-- Creating hotspots in your cluster.
-For methods for detecting and eliminating hotspots, see [Hotspots](performance-best-practices-overview.html#hot-spots).
+- Creating hot spots in your cluster.
+For methods for detecting and eliminating hot spots, see [hot spots](performance-best-practices-overview.html#hot-spots).

 ## Cluster topology